realazthat/snipinator/README.md

         output.
 Valid colors include anything valid for SVG colors.
 See
         <https://developer.mozilla.org/en-US/docs/Web/CSS/color>.
 Defaults to
         None (fully transparent).
+      rich_rows (int, optional): The number of rows to use for the terminal output.
+Doesn't seem to have much effect.
+Defaults to 24. rich_cols (int, optional): The number of columns to use for the terminal output.
+Defaults to 80.
       include_args (bool, optional): Should include the command that was run in the output?
 Defaults to True.
       _ctx (_Context): This is used by the system and is not available as an